Skip to main content

 The letter must say:

-• how much you have been overpaid by
+• how much they think you have been overpaid by

 • who should pay the money back, for example, you or your landlord

-• how the money will be recovered, for example, deductions from future housing benefit
+• how the money can be repaid, for example, they might take money out of your future housing benefit payments

-The housing benefit team should write to you within 14 days if you have been overpaid.
+The council should write to you within 14 days if you have been overpaid.

 Ask for reasons